legal-i/agent-example/README.md

 	available APIs.
 		- The number of threads and the runs per thread can be configured
 		- Further, a path can be specified for choosing PDF files
-	- The `ExampleEventService` starts listening to events that are triggered on the API.
+	- The `ExampleEventService` starts listening to events triggered on the API.
 		- As an example, he requests a `pong`-Event from the API.
 		- This pong will be sent by the API asynchronously and be visible in the EventHandler
 - SDK entities and methods contain JavaDoc annotations.

 ### File Transfer

-To keep a constant memory footprint on the Agent, the SDK uses a FileObject instead of a ByteArrayResource.
+To keep a constant memory footprint on the agent, the SDK uses a FileObject instead of a ByteArrayResource.
 PDF files can be large if they contain images (> 500MB).
 In multi-threaded mode, this leads to unwanted spikes in memory usage.

 The SDK supports two file transfer types:
-- CLOUDFRONT: The file is uploaded via AWS CloudFront to the ingest S3 bucket.
+- CLOUDFRONT: The file is uploaded to the ingest S3 bucket via AWS CloudFront.
 This is generally faster and more stable but might require additional outgoing network permissions.
+This mode supports streaming.
+An application can pass an InputStream to the upload and get an InpuStream from the download method.
 - LEGALI: The file is proxied through the legal-i file service.
 Do not use this in production unless there are network restrictions.
+Uploading with this mode reads the whole file into memory.
+Download uses straming like CLOUDFRONT.
 ```
 legali.fileservice = CLOUDFRONT
 ```